-Nightlife in Paphos has it all.
-From cocktail bars to craft beer pubs to karaoke!
-This guide will find exactly what you’re looking for.
+The nightlife in Paphos has it all.
+From cocktail bars to craft beer pubs to karaoke, there’s going to be something for you.
+This guide will show you exactly the best places to go for the best Paphos nightlife!

 Of course, they have a strip where you can drink cheap, strong drinks and wake up with no regrets (maybe) but Paphos also has some really nice places to drink good quality drinks and maybe watch the sunset over a quiet sea.